Please note that as programmes are reviewed regularly, the module list may vary from what is shown here.

 Whilst this is a generic course for teaching in the post-compulsory sector, there is a very strong element of subject specialism.
 This is achieved with a mentor from your curriculum area.
 This mentor will be an appropriately qualified and experienced professional with a real interest in assisting in the development of teachers or trainers in your subject.
 Mentors will be offered training in aspects of our PGCE and observation.
 All of your teaching practice will be with your own students or trainees in your regular workplace.

-• a university degree or a recognised professional or trade qualification at NQF Level 3 or above for admission to the Professional Graduate Certificate in Education (Post-compulsory Education).
+• A university degree or a recognised professional or trade qualification at NQF Level 3 or above for admission to the Professional Graduate Certificate in Education (Post-compulsory Education).

-• opportunity to undertake a minimum of 50 hours teaching in each year of the programme
+• Opportunity to undertake a minimum of 50 hours teaching in each year of the programme

-Students wishing to take the postgraduate route in year 2 will normally have a degree or equivalent qualification.
+Students wishing to take the postgraduate route (Level 7) in year 2 will normally have a degree or equivalent qualification.
 The decision to take this route is made at the start of the second year in consultation with tutors.

 All applicants are required to attend an interview and initial assessment before admission to the programme.
 Applicants must provide one written reference from someone who is able to comment on their teaching practice.